Surname-Oriented Antique Bottle Collecting

 Note: Although this website is geared toward information on glass containers, there are, of course, many, many older pottery and ceramic bottles, jugs, jars, crocks, and related ware in existence that carry surnames, either incised, stamped, embossed, or painted on the surface.

 "Dr. J. Hostetter's Stomach Bitters" dark amber remedy bottle.
 This bottle bears heavy iridescence from long burial in the ground.
+This particular brand of bitters was very popular for many years in the late 1800s and early 1900s, and bottles were produced by a number of different bottle manufacturers.

 “Dr. J. Hostetter’s Stomach Bitters” dark amber remedy bottle.
 This bottle bears heavy iridescence from long burial in the ground.
+This particular brand of bitters was very popular for many years in the late 1800s and early 1900s, and bottles were produced by a number of different bottle manufacturers.

 The field of antique glass bottles is an often-overlooked potential source of interest to genealogy buffs.
 Information from old bottles may be useful when combined with data that can be gleaned from period city and business directories, newspaper and magazine ads, government census data and other contemporary sources.